If you are only willing to accept a certain level of loss, a Stop Loss order will close the trade once prices hit the price level you’ve defined.

 A stop loss is a type of closing order.
 It allows the trader to specify a specific level in the market where if prices were to hit.
 The trade would be closed out by systems automatically, typically for a loss.
-This is where the name Stop Loss appears, because the order effectively stops your losses.
+This is where the name Stop Loss appears because the order effectively stops your losses.

 In simple terms, Stop Loss is an automatic order to buy or sell an instrument once its price reaches a specified level, commonly known as ‘the Stop Price’.
 The order is executed automatically, which saves you having to constantly monitor your deals.
 It also serves as protection from excessive losses.

 A stop-loss order is an order placed with a broker to sell a security when it reaches a certain price.
 They are designed to limit an investor’s loss on a position in a security.
 Most investors associate a stop-loss order with a long position.
 But it can also protect a short position.
-In this case the security gets bought if it trades above a defined price.
+In this case, the security gets bought if it trades above a defined price.

 How does a Stop Loss order work in practice?

 The concept of a stop loss is quite flexible in terms of application in practice.
 In fact, there are a variety of applications to the concept of stop loss.
 Firstly, you can use it to keep a check on the risk of your trading positions.
 This is the basic role of a stop loss.
-Secondly, you can also apply this concept when the stock price is rising and use the concept of stop-profit or trailing stop losses to constantly keep upping your targets with in-built risk management.
+Secondly, you can also apply this concept when the stock price is rising and use the concept of stop-profit or trailing stop losses to constantly keep upping your targets with inbuilt risk management.

-The price at which a stop loss order is placed is a personal decision, and depends on the trader’s risk tolerance.
+The price at which a stop loss order is placed is a personal decision and depends on the trader’s risk tolerance.
 Traders should consider not setting their limit too low.
 Doing so would result in the orders getting filled too fast, even with normal market volatility.
-The price at which stop orders are placed should allow room for a currency pair to rebound in a favourable direction while providing protection from excessive loss.
+The price at which stop orders are placed should allow room for a currency pair to rebound in a favorable direction while providing protection from excessive loss.

 What this means is that stop loss is not meant to eliminate all risk.
-The price should be set far enough into the loss territory or at a place from where a return to profitability for that trade seems unlikely.
+The price should be set far enough into the ”loss” territory or at a place from where a return to profitability for that trade seems unlikely.
 A Stop Loss helps to manage your risk and keep your losses to an acceptable and controlled minimum amount.